AnnikaV9/lowbar/README.md

 <br />

-To make things even more simpler, you can pass an integer and lowbar will convert it into a range object automatically:
+To make things even more simpler, you can pass an integer and lowbar will convert it into a range object for you:
 ```python3
 for i in lowbar.lowbar(100):
     time.sleep(0.5)